For the easiest installation, go to “Installing the CRAN package”.

 You can perform installation either with Apple Clang or gcc.
 In case you prefer Apple Clang, you should install OpenMP (details for installation can be found in Installation Guide) first and CMake version 3.16 or higher is required.
 In case you prefer gcc, you need to install it (details for installation can be found in Installation Guide) and set some environment variables to tell R to use

 g++.
 If you install these from Homebrew, your versions of

 # replace 8 with version of gcc installed on your machine export CXX=/usr/local/bin/g++-8 CC=/usr/local/bin/gcc-8

-Build and install R-package with the following commands:
+After following the “preparation” steps above for your operating system, build and install the R-package with the following commands:

 build_r.R script builds the package in a temporary directory called